superMiii/capstone-project/README.md

 ## Install on local repository

-to clone this back-end API can use with this Command:
+to clone this back-end API you can use with this command:

 ```
 git clone -b master https://github.com/superMiii/capstone-project.git